Darth-Tenebros/Watts-Up/README.md

 ESP uses data from a [FREE API](https://eskom-calendar-api.shuttleapp.rs/)🐐.
 You can find the source code for the api [HERE](https://github.com/beyarkay/eskom-calendar-api).

 ## usage
+_you'll need to have go1.21.4 installed to build the app yourself_
-1. clone this repo and run the code everytime you wanna use the app
+1. clone this repo and run the code everytime you want to use the app

 2. if on Ubuntu/Ubuntu based OS, find binary in the bin folder and do:
     ```